 In answer to the question, “How much should I save for retirement?“, it is suggested that if you save 25%-30% of your annual income for 25 years you will become financially independent.
 This is working on the basis that your lifestyle in retirement will be relative to the lifestyle (i.e. your salary) that you have receiving during your working life.
 This metric will be unsuitable for those looking to double their current disposable income at the time of calculation, and similarly unsuitable for those very close to retirement, who have very high salaries, but only a meager disposable income requirement for their retirement years.
 Most people will look to save monthly, using money which would otherwise sit in a zero interest Japanese bank account, but there may be occasions where bonus payments account for the majority of a calendar year’s disposable income.
 Again, everybody’s situation is unique, so be sure to ask your financial planner to run a quick multi-factor calculation to work out what a meaningful savings rate is.

-How Do I Invest For Retirement?
+How Do I Invest For Retiring in Japan?

 When seriously planning for retirement the biggest risk is not price risk (i.e a temporary down-turn in the value of an asset in a calendar year), but shortfall risk (when you do not have enough money at your due date to fund your planned retirement).

 If your retirement date comes around and you do not have enough money, you only have two options available.
 Option 1- keep working.
 Option 2- receive less money.
 Neither of these options have a celebratory feel to them, so it’s best to do everything you can to ensure that your wealth grows as much as possible, within acceptable parameters of risk.
 How much the money will, or won’t grow is attributable to the asset class that you are investing in, and the amount of money allocated to each individual asset.
 Historically, equity investments have provided by far the greatest inflation adjusted returns.
 This said, equity investments also exhibit large changes in price, and as such, are not suitable for short-term investors.
 Fixed interest investments can offer stable, often pre-determined returns with little volatility.
-If you were aiming to retire in 20 years time, would you be more concerned about having a negative year in 10 years time, or not having enough money to live on in 20 years time?
+If you were aiming to retire in Japan in 20 years time, would you be more concerned about having a negative year in 10 years time, or not having enough money to live on in 20 years time?
 The answer to this question should inform the planning process and help you understand your investment objectives which are often simplified to the categories of Growth/Income/Capital Protection.
 Pre-retirement phase, everybody is a growth investor.

 Each asset class has its own performance profile which is a historical-performance based assessment of that asset’s performance over a given period of time (e.g. 1 year, 3 year, 5 year).
 Using this information, we are able to make educated assumptions about the two components of the assets performance; returns and volatility (/risk).
 Robust portfolio’s will contain groupings of assets which have agreeable return profiles, in amounts that are complementary to each other.
 This means calculating the relationship between all of the assets in the portfolio to ensure that their correlation is managed, i.e that not all of the investments move in the same direction at the same time.
 Optimally, when one of our assets moves down, another one moves up, thus enabling us to avoid ‘all or nothing‘ portfolios where we are making huge gains or suffering huge losses.

 Most pension systems in developed countries operate on a “pay as you earn” basis.
 This means that every time you receive a pay-cheque, a portion is automatically deducted and saved into your pension account.
-This tried-and-tested method of accumulating wealth can be replicated easily using a monthly investment plan.
+This tried-and-tested method of accumulating wealth can be replicated easily using a monthly investment plan to fund retiring in Japan.
 Many people will save and invest small amounts monthly to take advantage of dollar cost averaging, whilst saving for a long-term objective- e.g an education fund for their children, or a self-administered private pension.
 Whatever the modality of your savings and investments, it is important to make sure that you have a clear idea of (1) when your deadline is, (2) how much you need, and (3) what is an appropriate choice of assets, given the answers to (1) and (2).